Advertisement

 I love cooking with the seasons.
 Spring means trips to the farmers’ market and growing fresh herbs, summer is for grilling outdoors and creative popsicles, autumn calls for hearty casseroles and soups, and winter is perfect for cozy baking and comfort food.

-My kitchen is uncluttered: I rely on few but high-quality tools like a Viking gas stove and a set of Japanese knives, kept honed and sharp at all times.
+My kitchen is uncluttered: I rely on a few high-quality tools like a Viking gas stove and a set of Japanese knives, kept honed and sharp at all times.

 Food waste is a pet peeve.
 Pasta water enriches sauces, and vegetable water becomes a soup base.
 I like efficiency and control: aprons with pockets keep utensils close, and if I see someone struggling in the kitchen, I step in.
 My Taekwondo black belt probably helps me get away with that!